Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Numerical Experiment: SKA-Low

 \subsection{Foreground Model}

 To accurately model the localized and extended foreground emission accessible to the SKA-Low, a composite sky model is created by treating the extended emission as a set of unresolved point sources.
-The sky model components include: \begin{itemize} \item A diffuse Galactic foreground emission from the desourced and destriped Haslam 408~MHz survey, with $\sim 5 \times 10 ^{7}$~pixels, equating to a 1.718\arcmin resolution \citep{remazeilles2015improved}. \item A collection of point sources from GaLactic and Extragalactic All-Sky MWA Survey (GLEAM), with $\sim 3\times 10 ^{5}$ sources \citep{Wayth_2015}. \end{itemize} At low frequencies, radio foreground observations may be approximated by a near-featureless power law across the frequency spectrum.
+The sky model components include: \begin{itemize} \item A diffuse Galactic foreground emission from the desourced and destriped Haslam 408~MHz survey, with $\sim 5 \times 10 ^{7}$~pixels, equating to a 1.718\arcmin resolution \citep{remazeilles2015improved}. \item A collection of point sources\footnote{Note that the GLEAM catalogue contains A-team sources, such as Fornax A, which exhibit extended spatial scales that are challenging to model using point sources.
+For more accurate modelling, refer to \citet{line2020}.} from GaLactic and Extragalactic All-Sky MWA Survey (GLEAM), with $\sim 3\times 10 ^{5}$ sources \citep{Wayth_2015}. \end{itemize} At low frequencies, radio foreground observations may be approximated by a near-featureless power law across the frequency spectrum.
 The composite map can be frequency-scaled within OSKAR as needed using the equation:

 In this equation, $f_0$ denotes the reference frequency, and $\beta$ signifies the spectral index.
 For the Haslam 408~MHz survey, $\beta=-0.7$, whereas for the GLEAM survey, a distinct $\beta$ is provided for each source.